-Long gone are the days of pinks rooms being relegated to the confines of a girl's bedroom - over the past couple of years, pink has been encroaching more and more into the main areas of the home.
+Long gone are the days of pinks rooms being relegated to the confines of bedroom ideas for girls – over the past couple of years, pink has been encroaching more and more into the main areas of the home.

 'Pink paint is proving it deserves a place in every room of your home,' notes Marianne Shillingford, creative director of Dulux.
 'With the right shade of blush pink paint or dusky pink paint you can design a stylish, sophisticated space.'

 'When it comes to entertaining, atmosphere is important, so it helps to have a stylish dining space,' says Marianne.
-'Zoning with colour to highlight your "area of expertise" is the easiest way to create a focal point.
-All you need to do is paint a block of colour on the wall directly behind your table, then continue along the ceiling until you cover the area above it.'
+'Zoning with color to highlight your 'area of expertise' is the easiest way to create a focal point.
+All you need to do is paint a block of color on the wall directly behind your table, then continue along the ceiling until you cover the area above it.'

-The optimistic tones of yellow are more commonly seen in kitchens and loving rooms than dining spaces as it's traditionally seen as more of a daytime color.
+The optimistic tones of yellow are more commonly seen in kitchens and loving rooms than dining spaces as it is traditionally seen as more of a daytime color.

 That said, we'd never get anywhere if we didn't find ways of stylishly breaking the rules.

 'Refresh your dining room in a sunny yellow hue that will help the space feel light and bright,' suggests Helen Shaw, director at Benjamin Moore.
 'Uplifting and friendly, yellow tones help to create a welcoming feel that is essential for space made for entertaining.'